smart-data-lake/getting-started/presentation/lecture_notes.md

 -->
 * [https://github.com/smart-data-lake](https://github.com/smart-data-lake)
 * Scala project, build with Maven
-* with different modules: beside the core we have modules for different plattforms, formats and other features
+* with different modules: beside the core we have modules for different platforms, formats and other features
 * GPL-3 license

 * we build SDLB core package with additional custom packages.
 Here we have 2 additional files (Scala classes) with *custom web downloader* and *transformer*